Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 Admin account
 - Give myself (or any other administrator of Christmas Baking For Kids) special permission to access and or change data in the database from a Christmas Baking For Kids interface, rather than having to access the data directly in MongoDB.
 - Give admin the ability to view, edit and delete any Recipe from database.
+- To give the user the option to have their profile of recipes printed- A hard copy Recipe Book (brilliant for coffee table or gifts).

 The Features Left To Implement is a section that will grow in time as the site itself grows.